reneenordholm/slated/readme.md

 # SLATED

-A salon-focused appointment application.
+A salon-focused appointment and calendar application.
 Manage salon schedule, create and update appointments by stylist, client, and service.

 ### Installing